gayathripittu/Django_Passenger_CRUD_App/README.md

 - **Delete Passenger**: `/passengers/<passenger_id>/` (DELETE)

 Replace `<passenger_id>` with the ID of the passenger you want to retrieve, update, or delete.

+## SQL Queries and Sample Data

+To help you get started with testing or exploring the database structure, I've provided a SQL file (`passenger_queries.sql`) with sample queries and data.